nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 ## TODO

-- [ ] Better structure for intro.
-"In this presentation, we will talk about ..., outcomes, and how you can take advantage of what we learned."
 - [ ] Better narrative structure for the workshop.
 We needed X, Y, Z to do our workshop in the cloud.
 QGIS and QGreenland were of course the most important requirements.
 - [ ] Point to CryoCloud's & Openscapes' sessions/tutorials.